-Then, let yourself be spellbound by the haunting stories surrounding our charming Victorian library, home to a collection of literary gems, some of which date back to the 16th century.
+Then, be spellbound by the haunting stories surrounding our charming Victorian Library, home to a collection of literary gems, some of which date back to the 16th century.

 Tours are available for the general public on the following days:

 Fridays: 12 pm – 4 pm (On the hour)